laurabiggins/lipidomics_report/README.md

 The metadata file should be in one of the formats with the column names as shown (extra columns can be present, they will be ignored):

 #### Experimental design
 The processing and statistics will differ depending on whether the experimental design is independent or uses matched samples.
-See the slides [link] for further information on independent vs matched design.
+See the [slides](https://github.com/laurabiggins/lipidomics_report/blob/main/info/Experimental_design_independent_vs_matched.pdf) for further information on independent vs matched design.

-#### Unpaired samples
+#### Independent/Unpaired samples

 | SampleName | Type |
 | ---------- | ---- |